 Champagne Ombre Cake & Soft Italian Meringue Buttercream - A deliciously delicate cake that has beautiful soft flavours and is perfect for valentines day or any birthday party.

-Lets start by talking about the actual cake itself.
-Oh my goodness, this cake is so beautifully soft and gentle.
-The cake just melts in your mouth.
-It is absolute perfection and then it leaves this beautiful champagne after taste.
-I love the idea of champagne in the cake, but at the same time I really didn't want it to overpower the cake, so I only added a little sweet champagne, and it worked so perfectly, because you could barely taste it, but it did leave a beautiful aftertaste in you mouth.
+I love the idea of champagne in the cake, but at the same time I really didn't want it to overpower the cake, so I only added a little sweet champagne, and it worked so perfectly because you could barely taste it, but it did leave a beautiful aftertaste in your mouth.

 Guess what?
 You can actually buy the same champagne that I used on amazon (JC le Roux)!
 WHAAAT?
 It's a South African brand so I seriously didn't think it was possible.
 At the risk of sounding like an alcoholic, I pretty much live on this stuff.
 So good.